Community Data and Reports

 Risk factors for healthy child development

-• The percentage of infants whose families had concerns about money to pay for housing/rent, family's food, clothing, utilities, and other basic necessities was 9.9%; significantly higher (about three times higher) than the Ontario percentage (3.5%).
+• The percentage of infants whose families had concerns about money to pay for housing/rent, family's food, clothing, utilities, and other basic necessities was 4.0%; about 1.5 times the percentage in Ontario (2.7%).

 Visit the PHO Snapshots Risk Factors for Healthy Child Development page for more detail.